Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Results

 The density dependence of the bond lengths for all temperatures considered (right column of Fig.~\ref{fig:gr:pp}) is almost the same: Up to about $r_s=2.5$ there is no dependence on the density for $T=100$~K as an increase in density at these low densities only means that the molecules move slightly closer, but essentially remain independent.
 For $T=750$~K and $T=1000$~K, there seems to be a very slight maximum in the peak position around $r_s=3.2$.
 For densities higher than $r_s=2.5$, the bond lengths shorten, the molecules get compressed and become smaller.
 This effect is larger for the VDW xc functionals and almost absent for LDA.
 Once the minimum bond length (minimum in the center-of-mass peak position) is reached at around $r_s=1.6$ to $r_s=1.5$, the peak position becomes considerably larger.
 At this point very many molecules pressure dissociate and it becomes doubtful whether the first peak is actually still a molecular peak.
 The order of the curves remains the same throughout, i.e., PBE always predicts a larger bond length (peak position) than the vdW xc functionals.

 Turning now to the temperature dependence of the bond length at constant densities, the left column of Fig.~\ref{fig:gr:pp} reveals that the bond length increases with temperature monotonically.
+This is due to the asymmetric (anharmonic) nature of the energy minimum between the two protons that determine the bonding, see Fig.~\ref{fig:h2:m2a}.
 Again, the order of the bond length predicted by the different xc functionals never changes.
 The tiny reduction of the bond lengths/peak positions with respect to the ideal bond lengths at small temperatures has the same origin as already explained in the right column.
 Overall, the temperature changes the effective bond length (center of mass peak position of the molecular peak of the pair correlation function) in the considered temperature range by about $5$\% for all xc functionals tested.
 This change caused by the temperature is thus of the same order as the change due to density before pressure dissociation sets in, albeit with different sign.
 The main difference is that the temperature influence materializes a lot more gradual for even higher temperatures whereas the increasing density puts a hard limit on the stability of the molecules due to the overlap of molecular wavefunctions.